WOWK-TV: History

 The station went on-air October 2, 1955, as WHTN-TV (for Huntington), an ABC affiliate owned by the Greater Huntington Theater Corporation.
-After only a year, the station was bought by Cowles Communications (unrelated to the Spokane, Washington–based Cowles Publishing Company).
+After only a year, the station was bought by Minneapolis-based Cowles Communications (unrelated to the Spokane, Washington–based Cowles Publishing Company).
 WHTN swapped affiliations with WCHS-TV and became a CBS station for the first time in 1958.
 In 1960, Cowles sold Channel 13 to Reeves Telecom.
 It went back to ABC in 1962 and stayed with that network for 24 years.
 Reeves Telecom sold the station to Gateway Communications (a company formed by employees of the former broadcasting division of Triangle Publications) in 1974, becoming the company's only ABC affiliate, and the only station owned by Gateway that was not owned by Triangle prior to its acquisition.
 The following March, it changed its call letters to the current WOWK-TV to reflect the three states it serves (Ohio, West Virginia, and Kentucky).
 On June 1, 1986, it changed affiliations again, returning to CBS.
 The swap brought channel 13 in-line with sister stations WLYH in Lancaster, Pennsylvania, WTAJ-TV in Altoona, Pennsylvania, and WBNG-TV in Binghamton, New York, which had recently renewed their CBS relationships.

 The station was headquartered at the Radio Center Building in Huntington from its inception until 1984 when WOWK moved to a location on Fifth Avenue.
 Gateway merged with SJL Broadcasting in 2000.
 SJL sold it to West Virginia Media Holdings in 2002.
 After the sale to West Virginia Media, it sold its Huntington building to regional radio conglomerate Kindred Communications and moved its studio and offices to Charleston.
 WOWK retained a news bureau and advertising sales office for the southern portion for the market in what is now the Kindred Capital Building, and its transmitter is still located at the Milton location.

 On November 17, 2015, Nexstar Broadcasting Group announced that it would purchase the West Virginia Media Holdings stations, including WOWK-TV, for $130 million.
 Under the terms of the deal, Nexstar assumed control of the stations through a time brokerage agreement in December 2015, with the sale of the license assets completed on January 31, 2017.
 Nexstar CEO Perry A. Sook was a former employee of WOWK.
 This made WOWK-TV reunite with former Gateway-owned sister stations WTAJ and WBNG.

 On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WOWK-TV.
-(Grit was available in Charleston on WCHS-DT3 until February 28, 2017 when it was replaced by TBD.
+(Grit was available in Charleston on WCHS-DT3 until February 28, 2017, when it was replaced by TBD.
 It moved to WOWK in October 2017.)